azlancpool/mycacheengine/README.md

-# myCacheEngine
+# mycacheengine
-`myCacheEngine` is a custom caching library implemented in Go, designed to optimize data retrieval and improve application performance by temporarily storing frequently accessed data in memory.
+`mycacheengine` is a custom caching library implemented in Go, designed to optimize data retrieval and improve application performance by temporarily storing frequently accessed data in memory.
 It features thread-safe operations and employs an N-way set associative caching mechanism.

 ## Features
 -  **In-Memory Storage**: Utilizes Go's `container/list` for efficient data storage and retrieval.